 This massive loss of customer data has led to legal action, financial loss and perhaps more concerning for the CBA, damage to its reputation in the marketplace.
 The incident highlights the potential for security breaches in the cyber environment.

 But digital security is all too often ignored by many small businesses.
 They mistakenly think that hackers are simply attacking the big corporates.

+43 percent of cyber attacks target small business, according to a Symantec report published in Small Business Trends.
 Even more concerning is their finding that 60 percent of small companies go out of business within six months of a cyber attack.